Rooster Teeth Games: History

 In early 2017, Rooster Teeth Games had become a game publisher for independent games in addition to its video game development.
 In June 2017, it was announced David Eddings had joined as its head of game publishing.
 On September 27, 2017, Rooster Teeth Games announced a Kickstarter campaign for its first official board game, also based on RWBY, titled RWBY: Combat Ready in collaboration with Arcane Wonders.
 The campaign successfully reached its goal within days.

 Its next game, Vicious Circle, described as an "uncooperative shooter" was released in August 2019.
 The game transitioned to a free to play model in November 2019 and refunds were offered to those who had purchased the game for full price.

+On March 6, 2024, general manager Jordan Levin notified employees that Rooster Teeth would close over the next several months.
+In an email, he cited "fundamental shifts in consumer behavior and monetization across platforms, advertising, and patronage", with it being reported that the number of subscribers to its "First" service had dropped to around one quarter of their peak and that Rooster Teeth as a whole had been unprofitable for a decade.
+The Roost Podcast Network will remain in operation while Warner Bros.
+Discovery seeks a buyer.
+The company will also gauge interest in the Rooster Teeth library and intellectual property.